-- 4. (1) Subject to subsection (2), the Minister may, either generally or in relation to a particular property or in relation to a particular case, delegate or assign to an official of the Department any power or duty conferred or imposed on him or her in terms of this Act. - (2) The Minister may not delegate or assign the powers or duties conferred on him or her in terms of sections 3, 22(1), 23(1) and 28.
+- 4. (1) Subject to subsection (2), the Minister may delegate or assign, either generally or in relation to a particular property or a particular case, a power or duty under this Act to an official of the Department. - (2) The Minister may not delegate or assign the powers or duties conferred by sections 3, 20(1), 21(1) and 26.